In A Level Photography, students learn the techniques and processes within the language of photography and how to read and analyse their images.

 A passion for visual and photographic communications, a DSLR camera is essential, as well as creativity, imagination, determination, curiosity, a good work ethic, enthusiasm and patience.

-Studying Photography is complementary to Art, Media Studies and Art History because it involves analysing and responding to visual culture, society and contemporary issues.
+Studying Photography is complementary to Art, and Media Studies because it involves analysing and responding to visual culture, society and contemporary issues.
 Many subjects are also complementary because Photography involves elements of English, History, Chemistry, Physics, Maths, Sociology and Psychology.

 A high percentage of DLD Photography students progress to Art and Photography foundation courses and higher degrees in Photography and lens based media.
 Options after these courses within the Photographic industry include fashion, advertising, journalistic, media, location and studio photography.
 Wider ranging applications include media and design companies and the film and television industries.

 Q. Can I do the course in one year?